Ralph Nelson

 Ralph Nelson (August 12, 1916 – December 21, 1987) was an American film and television director, producer, writer, and actor.
 He was best known for directing Lilies of the Field (1963), Father Goose (1964), and Charly (1968), films which won Academy Awards.

 Life and career

 Nelson was born in Long Island City, New York.
-He served in the Army Air Corps as a flight instructor in World War II.
+He served in the U.S. Army Air Corps as a fighter pilot and flight instructor during World War II.

 Before the war ended, he had a play on Broadway: "The Wind Is Ninety" ran from June to September 1945.
 Kirk Douglas was in the cast.

 Nelson directed the acclaimed episode "A World of His Own" of The Twilight Zone (he should not be confused with The Twilight Zone's production manager, Ralph W. Nelson).
 He also directed both the television and film versions of Rod Serling's Requiem for a Heavyweight.